Synchronization Primitives

 ove_recursive_mutex_create(mtx) |

-Allocate and initialise a recursive mutex (heap or zero-heap macro). |
+Allocate and initialise a recursive mutex (heap mode only; gated by OVE_HEAP_SYNC). |

 ove_recursive_mutex_destroy(mtx) |

-Destroy and free a recursive mutex. |
+Destroy and free a recursive mutex (heap mode only). |

-ove_recursive_mutex_lock(mtx, timeout_ms) |
+ove_recursive_mutex_lock(mtx, timeout_ns) |

 Acquire one level of the recursive mutex.
 May be called multiple times by the same thread. |